Wells Fargo Reflect® Card review: The leader of long 0 percent APR intro offers

 Wells Fargo Reflect vs. U.S. Bank Visa® Platinum Card

-The U.S. Bank Visa® Platinum Card is perhaps the Reflect card’s closest challenger, which previously offered the longest 0 percent intro APR on both purchases and balance transfers—20 billing cycles (transfers must be within the first 60 days).
-Both cards also go neck-and-neck by offering the same cellphone protection plan coverage (up to $600 per claim, two claims per year and $1,200 in annual coverage—minus a $25 deductible), similar Visa benefits and no penalty APR.
-Outside the U.S. Bank Platinum card’s possibly shorter zero-interest periods and higher 14.49 percent to 24.49 percent variable APR afterward, the differences between the two balance transfer cards are very minor.
+The U.S. Bank Visa Platinum Card is perhaps the Reflect card’s closest challenger, — 18 billing cycles (transfers must be within the first 60 days).
+Both cards also go neck-and-neck by offering the same cellphone protection plan coverage (up to $600 per claim, two claims per year and $1,200 in annual coverage — minus a $25 deductible), similar Visa benefits and no penalty APR.
+Outside the U.S. Bank Platinum card’s possibly shorter zero-interest periods and higher 18.24 percent to 28.24 percent variable APR afterward, the differences between the two balance transfer cards are very minor.

 The U.S. Bank Platinum Visa’s balance transfer fee is a flat 3 percent ($5 minimum) and its 3 percent foreign transaction fee drops to 2 percent if paying in U.S. dollars.
-Alternatively, the Reflect card’s balance transfer fee may go up to 5 percent after 120 days (minimum of $5) and its foreign transaction fee stays at 3 percent.
+Alternatively, the Reflect card’s balance transfer fee may go up to 5 percent after 120 days (minimum of $5).

 You’ll be getting the same relative ongoing value after your intro APR is over, but the Wells Fargo Reflect is a better card in most respects.
 However, you should lean toward the U.S. Bank Platinum Visa if you’re afraid you might miss a payment and lose the Reflect’s intro APR extension.